 Why is it so important to engage in social media?

-Open Forum confirms just how important engaging is.
-Their data indicates that every user engaged by activities on a Facebook page enables that page to reach 30 new potential fans.
+Open Forum confirms just how important engagement is.
+Their data indicates that every user engaged by activities on a Facebook Page enables that Page to reach 30 new potential fans.
 By building fan engagement, brands will provoke an emotional reaction with the potential to benefit the brand itself.
 These benefits are plenty, including product promotion and brand recognition.

 How do I measure engagement?

 Engagement in social media refers to any time a user reacts to content.
 And there are tons of possibilities when it comes to engaging users, especially between platforms.
-But there are some unifying activities between them – liking, sharing, and commenting (but they can be named differently depending on the platform).
-Different reactions demand differing amounts of effort.
-The bigger the effort, the more engaging activity.
+But there are some unifying activities between them – liking, sharing, and commenting.
+Keep in mind that what they’re called differs across platforms.
+Different reactions demand different amounts of effort.
+The bigger the effort, the more engaging the activity.

 Like I said above, people are more likely to only ‘like’ posts rather than engage in discussions with the brand or share a brand’s content.
-This means that each action has a different weight to it, and should be measured accordingly
+This means that each action has a different weight to it, and should be measured accordingly.
+Here’s what engagement typically looks like on a Facebook post.
+As you can see, the majority of the activity is taken up by likes, with shares and comments taking up less than 10% of the activity.

 - Comment → 4